synrc/n2o/README.md

 ChicagoBoss.
 N2O goes further than that and optimizes HTML rendering from binary iolists instead of slower Erlang lists as in Nitrogen.

-Main N2O attraction is fast prototyping.
+Main N2O attraction is the fast prototyping.
 We also use it in large scale projects.
-Here is complete Web Chat example working with WebSockets:
+Here is the complete Web Chat example working with WebSockets:

     -module(chat).